th317erd/mythix-orm/docs/Queries.md

 ## Grouping

 Grouping (`GROUP BY`) can be achieved by using the `GROUP_BY` operation.
-It behaves identically to `PROJECT`, and will allow you to add and remove fields to the `ORDER BY` clause in the same way you would add or remove fields from a projection.
+It behaves identically to `PROJECT`, and will allow you to add and remove fields to the `GROUP BY` clause in the same way you would add or remove fields from a projection.

 With group by you often want to use literals because you might need aggregates.
 This is fully supported, and can be provided just like you would provide them to `PROJECT`.